-Budgeted expenses are developed through a baseline approach, with zero-based detailed explanations required for contractual services and other line items with significant budgets.
+Budgeted expenses are developed through a baseline approach, with zero-based detailed explanations required for contractual services and capital purchases, and other line items with significant budgets.
 Additions above baseline are requested and approved as 'building blocks' which define expanded or additional services.
 Capital equipment budgets are developed and managed as a General Fund capital package wherein funds are released to the purchasing organization as purchases are made for specific items detailed in the budget.
+Requested staff additions are associated with building blocks and placed on a 'rolling list' to be proposed by the County Manager and approved by the Board of County Commissioners as General Fund revenue and expenditure demands on the general fund become clear during the fiscal year.